dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/types-migrated-from-wpf-to-system.md

   - "XAML [XAML Services], System.Xaml and WPF"
   - "System.Xaml [XAML Services], types migrated from WPF" ms.assetid: d79dabf5-a2ec-4e8d-a37a-67c4ba8a2b91
+description: Learn about the types that were migrated from WPF to System.Xaml and issues related to that migration.
 ---

 # Types migrated from WPF to System.Xaml